dracos/soundcast/README.md

 ## Windows users

-Soundcast only works on Mac OS X, but there exists a similar app for Windows: [Chromecast Audio Stream](https://github.com/acidhax/chromecast-audio-stream)
+Soundcast only works on macOS, but there exists a similar app for Windows: [Chromecast Audio Stream](https://github.com/acidhax/chromecast-audio-stream)

 ## The MIT License (MIT)
 Copyright (c) 2017 Matthew Somerville